anvaka/common-words/README.md

 ![quad tree artifacts](https://raw.githubusercontent.com/anvaka/common-words/master/docs/quad-tree-split.gif)

-"Largest quad" approach can also lead to a "missed opportunities": What if there is no single quad large enough to fit a new rectangle, but, if united with neighbouring quads fit can be found?
+`Largest quad` approach can also miss opportunities.
+What if there is no single quad large enough to fit a new rectangle, but, if united with neighbouring quads a fit can be found?

 Indeed, uniting quads helps find spots for new words, as well as removes visual artifacts.
-Many quads are united, and text is very likely to appear on intersection of two quads:
+Many quads are united, and the text is very likely to appear on intersection of two quads:

 ![quad tree no artifacts](https://raw.githubusercontent.com/anvaka/common-words/master/docs/quad-tree-no-artifact.gif)

-> My final code for quadtree-based word cloud generation is not ready to be released
+> My final code for quadtree word cloud generation is not released.
+I don't think
-> as a reusable component (it requires embarrassing degree of hand tuning).
+> it is ready to be a reusable component, and I have doubts

 ## How website is created?

 Overall I was [happy](https://twitter.com/anvaka/status/801869174502879232) with achieved speed of word cloud generation.
 Yet, it was still too slow for `common-words` website.

-I'm using SVG to render each word on a screen, and displaying 1,000 text elements alone freezes the rendering thread.
-There was not enough CPU time to squeeze in text layout computation.
+I'm using SVG to render each word on a screen.
+Rendering of 1,000 svg text elements can easily halt the rendering thread for a couple seconds.
+There was just not enough CPU time to squeeze in text layout computation.
 But the good news - we don't have to.

-Instead of computing layout of words over and over again, I compute it once, and store results into JSON file.
+Instead of computing layout of words over and over again every time why you open a page, I decided compute layout once, and store results into JSON file.

 # Tidbits